-The company maintains a code of conduct for its directors, senior executives, and employees.
-In summary, the code requires that each person act honestly, in good faith and in the best interests of the company; exercise a duty of care; use the powers of office in the best interests of the company and not for personal gain, declare any conflict of interest; safeguard company's assets and information and undertake any action that may jeopardise the reputation of company.
+The company's values are included as part of its code of conduct, which is available on the company's website.
+They are approved by the Board and the senior executive team are charged with the responsibility of embedding them across the organisation.
+Recommendation 3.2 The company fully complies with this recommendation.
+A listed entity should: The company maintains a code of conduct for its directors, (a) have and disclose a code of conduct for its senior executives, and employees.
+In summary, the code directors, senior executives and employees; requires that each person act honestly, in good faith and in the best interests of the company; exercise a duty of care; use the (b) ensure that the board or a committee of the powers of office in the best interests of the company and not board is informed of any material breaches of that code.

+for personal gain, declare any conflict of interest; safeguard company's assets and information and undertake any action that may jeopardise the reputation of company.